 2: A 3.5mm jack plug socket (AUX input) to plug the unit into your car stereo/speakers unit.

 3: A Bluetooth connection available in the car.
-More on this below.
+More on this below but a Bluetooth car adaptor is the perfect companion.

 If you don’t have a 3.5 mm jack plug or some version of Bluetooth…your a little stuffed I’m afraid.
 Better get a Boom instead and jam it in the dashboard.